 Every week you are expected to submit at least one discussion question per week based on the readings.
-Questions must be submitted to blackboard by 8am the morning of class day.
+Questions must be submitted to CANVAS by 8am the morning of class day.
 You are expected to attend and be prepared for every class period.
 Class discussion is usually based on the readings in the course.
 Therefore, you are expected to be an INFORMED participant in class discussion and you must attend every class.
 Your discussion question/participation grade will consist of the quality of your discussion questions as well as the quality of your class participation.
 You will also be asked to lead discussions along with one of your classmates at some point in the semester.
+On the day you lead discussion, you do not have to submit questions.